 BlackBerry® – certified by Research in Motion Corporation (RIM®)

 We will promptly inform device and application providers of any decisions to deny access to our network or of a failure to approve their particular devices or applications.

-U.S. Cellular's 4G and 3G devices include Smartphones, feature and premium phones, wireless modems and tablets.
+U.S. Cellular's 4G and 3G devices include Smartphones, basic phones, wireless modems and tablets.
 These devices can be used for sending high resolution photographs; personal videos; browsing the web; accessing e-mail; downloading applications; and accessing mobile TV, music and radio applications.

 U.S. Cellular mobile broadband 3G users can expect typical data speeds of 600 Kbps – 1.2 Mbps for downloads and 400-600 Kbps for uploads.
 3G users can experience peak speeds of up to 3.1 Mbps for downloads and 1.8 Mbps for uploads.
 4G LTE users can expect typical data speeds of 3 – 6 Mbps for downloads and 1 – 3 Mbps for uploads.
 4G LTE users can experience peak speeds of 31 Mbps for downloads and 11 Mbps for uploads.
 Actual speeds may vary due to area, coverage and compression.
 Customers can expect improved performance and lower latency for many applications running over our 4G LTE network compared to our 3G network, and likewise with 3G network performance compared to our 1X network.